mvolkmann/blog/src/python/python-functools.md

 ## `cache`

-This is a decorator that memoized a function, which causes it to cache return values so repeated calls with the same arguments return the cached value rather that execute the function again.
+This is a decorator that memoizes a function, which causes it to cache return values so repeated calls with the same arguments return the cached value rather that execute the function again.